dwyl/ISO-27001-2013-information-technology-security/change-control-management-policy.md

 ## 6. Quality Assurance Review

-QA reviews the change and either requests changes or approves and merges.
+QA reviews the change and either requests changes or approves and merges into the `master` branch.

 ## 7. Release to Production

-Once all preceeding steps are complete
+Once all preceeding steps are complete, a member of the management team must sign off on the release (_usually in an email_) and the release is deployed to Production.